Game-Theoretic Multiagent Reinforcement Learning: Stochastic Game

 A partially observable stochastic game (POSG) assumes that agents have no access to the exact environmental state but only an observation of the true state through an observation function.
 Formally, this scenario is defined by: \begin{definition}[partially-observable stochastic games] A POSG is defined by the set $\langle N, \mathbb{S}, \{\mathbb{A}^i\}_{i\in\{1,...,N\}}, P, \{R^i\}_{i\in\{1,...,N\}}, \gamma, \underbrace{\{\mathbb{O}^i\}_{i\in\{1,...,N\}}, O}_{\text{newly added}}\rangle $.
 In addition to the SG defined in Definition \ref{def:sg}, POSGs add the following terms: \begin{itemize} \item $\mathbb{O}^i$: an observation set for each agent $i$.
 The joint observation set is defined as $\pmb{\mathbb{O}}:= \mathbb{O}^1\times \cdots \times \mathbb{O}^N$. \item $O: S \times \pmb{\mathbb{A}} \rightarrow \Delta(\pmb{\mathbb{O}})$: an observation function $O(\bm{o}| \bm{a}, s')$ denotes the probability of observing $\bm{o} \in \pmb{\mathbb{O}}$ given the action $\bm{a} \in \pmb{\mathbb{A}}$, and the new state $s' \in \mathbb{S}$ from the environment transition. \end{itemize} Each agent's policy now changes to $\pi^i \in \Pi^i: \mathbb{O} \rightarrow \Delta(\mathbb{A}^i)$. \end{definition}

 Although the added partial-observability constraint is common in practice for many real-world applications, theoretically it exacerbates the difficulty of solving SGs.
-Even in the simplest setting of a two-player fully cooperative finite-horizon game, solving a POSG is $NEXP$-hard (see Figure \ref{fig:complexity}), which means it requires super-exponential time to solve in the worst-case scenario \citep{bernstein2002complexity}.
+Even in the simplest setting of a two-player fully cooperative finite-horizon game, solving a POSG is $NEXP$-hard (see Figure \ref{fig:complexity}), which means it requires super-exponential time to solve in the worst-case scenario \cite{bernstein2002complexity}.
 However, the benefits of studying games in the partially observable setting come from the algorithmic advantages.
-Centralised-training-with-decentralised-execution methods \citep{oliehoek2016concise, lowe2017multi, foerster2017counterfactual, rashid2018qmix, yang2020multi} have achieved many empirical successes, and together with DNNs, they hold great promise.
+Notably, recent advancements in weakly-revealing POSGs \cite{liu2022sample} show that even when different players have their own local observations, these games can still be provably learned with polynomial sample complexity.
+This mitigates some of the computational challenges traditionally associated with POSGs, making learning more tractable in certain structured settings.
+Centralized-training-with-decentralized-execution methods \cite{oliehoek2016concise, lowe2017multi, foerster2017counterfactual, rashid2018qmix, yang2020multi} have achieved many empirical successes, and together with DNNs, they hold great promise.

 A POSG is one of the most general classes of games.
-An important subclass of POSGs is decentralised partially observable MDP (Dec-POMDP), where all agents share the same reward.
+An important subclass of POSGs is decentralized partially observable MDP (Dec-POMDP), where all agents share the same reward.
 Formally, this scenario is defined as follows: \begin{definition}[Dec-POMDP] A Dec-POMDP is a special type of POSG defined in Definition \ref{def:posg} with $R^1=R^2=\cdots=R^N$. \end{definition}

 Dec-POMDPs are related to single-agent MDPs through the partial observability condition, and they are also related to stochastic team games through the assumption of identical rewards.
 In other words, versions of both single-agent MDPs and stochastic team games are particular types of Dec-POMDPs (see Figure \ref{fig:games_types}).